TommyJu/RPS_ninja/README.md

 Upgrading defense will increase your max HP.
 You regenerate health on level up.

+## Output
+You can scroll through the GUI's console to see past game history.

 >Thank you Chris for always going the extra mile.
 Comp 1510 is an amazing course, and I'm glad that I got to be a part of it.
 -Tommy